15 Historical Romance Books You Love To Read

 10. Dangerous Alliance: An Austentacious Romance

 At the story’s beginning, Vicky’s sister has fled her husband’s household because he is abusive.
-During this time, women do not have many rights and options for getting out of marriages and protecting their estate.
+During this time, women do not have many rights and options for getting out of marriages and protecting their estates.
 Once they get married, the estate’s rights go over to the husband.

-Therefore, Vicky has to immediately get a husband to protect their families the state and secure her sister’s future.
-She turns to Jane Austen novels as the perfect inspiration for acting and being a lady in society.
+Therefore, Vicky has to immediately get a husband to protect their families and the state and secure her sister’s future.
+She turns to Jane Austen’s novels as the perfect inspiration for acting and being a lady in society.
 This book constantly quotes Jane Austen’s scenarios from various of her books, and it’s so great if you’re a fan of Jane Austen.
 Also, it’s one of those books that will keep you smiling, and you’ll speed right through.

 Dangerous Alliance